pulumi/docs/content/tutorials/stack-outputs-refs-gcp/index.md

 ## Next steps

-In this tutorial, you created an Azure Blob Storage and Container resource.
-You also referenced the documentation to create a Blob object that would upload a file to the container.
+In this tutorial, you created a Google Cloud Storage Bucket and custom IAM role.
+You also referenced the documentation to create a storage object that would upload a file to the bucket.
 You exported resource properties into stack outputs, and referenced those outputs across stacks using stack references.

 To learn more about creating and managing resources in Pulumi, take a look at the following resources:

-- Learn more about creating resources in the [Creating Resources on Azure tutorial](/tutorials/creating-resources-azure/).
+- Learn more about creating resources in the [Creating Resources on Google Cloud tutorial](/tutorials/creating-resources-gcp/).
 - Learn more about [stack outputs and references](/docs/concepts/stack/#stackreferences) in the Pulumi documentation.
 - Learn more about [Pulumi inputs and outputs](/docs/concepts/inputs-outputs/) in the Pulumi documentation.